Clay Aiken: Activism

 In 1995, Aiken started working at the YMCA.

-At 19, Aiken taught at Brentwood Elementary School in a class of kids with autism.
+At 19, Aiken taught at Brentwood Elementary School in a class of autistic children.
 It was during that experience that he decided to finish college and become a special education teacher.

 Aiken has participated in multiple benefit events and concerts, including the 2004 Rosalynn Carter Benefit, the America's Promise Benefit, and Heather Headley's Broadway Cares/Equity Fights AIDS benefit, "Home", where he sang a duet with Headley.
 He was one of the celebrity readers for the Arthur Celebrity Audiobook (Stories for Heroes Series), which benefits the Bubel/Aiken Foundation (now the National Inclusion Project) and other charities, and served as spokesperson for the series.
 He was also a spokesperson for the 2004 Toys For Tots drive, and acted as an ambassador for the Ronald McDonald House Charities.
 Aiken worked with the Make A Wish Foundation to make one little boy's dream of singing on stage with Clay Aiken come true.